giovannetor/Trinacry/bank/README.md

 1. (**cmd**) `.transfer <nickfrom> <nickto> (<amount>)` : transfer all the ₸ from a nick to another (or just an amount.
 Optional.)

+# SHOP
+Sopel module to manage an internal Shop System on IRC!